 Beware of ‘organic Aloe’ and the snake oils salesman.

 As with most things in life, there are unscrupulous manufacturers of skincare out there.

 Several organic companies make 90% of claims with just a small amount of organic ingredients.
 And it just so happens that Aloe is the perfect ingredient that they can incorporate into their products, to help them make those claims.

 For instance, a personal care product that markets itself as 90% organic-only has to contain a mere 0.5% organic Aloe powder without containing any other organic ingredients.
 Manufacturers achieve this by “reconstituting” organic Aloe powder with water – at a ratio of around 1:200 and voila, they can now declare their complete formula as organic.

 So how do you avoid this?
 We recommend becoming your own label detective and look out for the term ‘Aloe barbadensis leaf juice or powder’ on the ingredient list, it will usually have a star next to it.

 If there are stars featured next to other ingredients listed, then chances are, the Aloe is likely to be being used to increase the organic percentage.
 However, if no other ingredients listed feature stars, then that 0.5% Aloe is the only organic ingredient in the product.

-So to sum up this truly is a wonder plant that has a real affinity with the skin, that us folks at the Naked Chemist prefer to use in its natural form.
+To sum up, this truly is a wonder plant with a real affinity with the skin that us folks at the Naked Chemist prefer to use in its natural form.

 It’s not a complete miracle cure for the skin like some companies would have you believe, and it is not a medication that is regulated by the FDA or any governing body for that matter.